xXleowXx/gitlab-charts/doc/charts/registry/index.md

   on using GitLab as an auth endpoint.
 - `global.registry.httpSecret.secret`: A global secret that will contain the [shared secret](https://docs.docker.com/registry/configuration/#http) between registry pods.

+### Optional

+- `profiling.stackdriver.secret`: If stackdriver profiling is enabled and you need to provide a service account credentials then the value in this secret (in the `credentials` key by default) is a base64 encoded GCP service account credentials (which are themselves originally JSON)

 ## Configuration